 Injured in an Accident in Bakersfield, CA?
 Contact Mickey Fine Today

 As you can see, there are a number of steps you should take after being in an auto accident in or around Bakersfield.
-If you were injured or lost a loved one in an accident, one of these steps should be to contact The Law Offices of Mickey Fine.
+If you were injured or lost a loved one in an accident, one of your first steps should be to contact The Law Offices of Mickey Fine.

-Attorney Mickey Fine has been serving clients in Bakersfield and other nearby areas for over 20 years.
-Our team can help you report the accident, as well as pursue compensation for your injuries and losses.
+Attorney Mickey Fine has been serving clients in Bakersfield and other nearby areas for over 37 years.
+Our team can help you report the accident as well as pursue compensation for your injuries and losses.